GBKS/opendesign.guide/content/1-open-source.md

 ### Impact and recognition

 Your contributions can positively affect thousands or even millions of users worldwide, and that kind of influence can earn you respect from your peers in the open source community and beyond.

 ### Personal satisfaction

 Lastly, many people find great personal satisfaction in contributing.
 There's something special about knowing that your work is benefiting the wider community, often in ways you might never have imagined.
+And it is a great way to spend time on topics you care about.

 ## Common Misconceptions

-Despite its growing popularity, there are still some common misconceptions about that are worth addressing.
+Despite its growing popularity, there are still some common misconceptions that are worth addressing.

 ### "It's only for developers"

 While it's true that coding plays a significant role in many open source projects, there's a growing need for a variety of skills.
-Designers, writers, testers, and many other non-coding roles are crucial to the broader success projects.
-In fact, good design is becoming increasingly recognized as a key factor in the adoption and usability of open source software.
+Designers, writers, testers, and many other non-coding roles are crucial to the broader success of projects.
+In fact, good design is becoming increasingly recognized as a key factor for adoption and usability.
 Read more about this in [chapter 2](/2-the-designers-role).

 ### "It's always free"